Team-1280-Training/Unit-2/README.md

 Parentheses `()` can be used to group operations when needed, similar to in math.

 The equal sign `=` is technically an operator (assignment) and so may be used inside of expressions, but in general you should only use them as independent statements.

+(Bitwise operators, which do bit manipulation on integer types, will not be taught in this course since they are niche.)

 ### Arithmetic Operators
 These operators are used for mathematical calculations.
 Used on two numeric operands (`int` or `double`).